elastic/universal-profiling-documentation/features.md

 every time over the total of samples in the group.

-**Do not confuse the displayed percentage with percentage of CPU usage**: Universal Profiler is not meant to show absolute monitoring data, rather it allows to compare which software running in your infrastructure is the most expensive.
+**Do not confuse the displayed percentage with percentage of CPU usage**: Universal Profiler is not meant to show absolute monitoring data, rather it allows for relative comparisons between software running in your infrastructure (e.g. which is the most expensive?)

 The smaller graphs are ordered in decreasing order, from top to bottom, left to right.